Mrkomiljon/License-Plate-Detection_ONNX/README.md

 ## Features

-- Inference using ONNX Runtime with GPU (tested on Ubuntu).
+- Inference using ONNX Runtime with GPU (tested on Windows).
 - Easy-to-use Python scripts for inference.
 - Supports multiple input formats: image, video, or webcam.